Rome Catacombs Tour With Capuchin Crypts

 - Drop Off

-Do you want to visit the mysterious Roman Catacombs on your trip to Rome?
-You’ll descend beneath the well-traveled streets of the Eternal City and witness 5 rooms of carefully placed human bones before visiting one of Rome's most vast set of Catacombs.
-Did you know that approximately 95% of visitors to Rome don't bother to visit the Catacombs of Rome?
-Most people choose Rome tours that visit the Vatican and Colosseum while skipping this hidden gem.
-Don’t miss out on this unique experience!
+On this tour, you’ll descend beneath the well-traveled streets of the Eternal City and witness 5 rooms of carefully placed human bones before visiting one of Rome's most vast set of underground Catacombs.
 This 3-hour underground tour includes:

 Please note: Because some of the sites on this small group tour are religious, knees and shoulders must be covered for both men and women at all times.
 This dress code is strictly enforced and should you not comply, you run the risk of missing parts of the tour.
 We know that Rome gets quite hot during the summertime - please consider bringing a shawl/scarf/sweater with you to cover your knees and shoulders when necessary.